quasipedia/geiger/README.md

 - If you are running a stable version of Atom, newer betas trigger a warning
 - If you are running a beta version of Atom, newer betas trigger an error
-- If you are running a beta version of Atom, a newer stable triggers an error (regardless of a newer beta being available or not)
+- If you are running a beta version of Atom, a newer stable triggers an error
 - All other cases trigger a simple info

-The version number of the latest beta is a clickable link to the download page.
+Since this package has been developed to get around manually checking for new beta releases for linux users, the version number of the latest beta is a clickable link to the RPM download page (as the author uses Fedora).

 ## Triggers

-The package check for new version of Atom at launch, but it is possible to manually perform the check via command palette or the `Package` menu
+The package check for new version of Atom at launch, but it is possible to manually perform the check via command palette (search for `beta check`) or the `Package` menu directly.

 ## Known limitations